Thursday, August 5th by Hello Garage

 Epoxy Garage Floor Coating

 Epoxy garage floors have benefits, but also drawbacks.
-Many will find that their brand new floors come with extra maintenance.
-If the flooring is not swept regularly, dirt may become embedded into the epoxy and over time, scratches will start to show.
+Many will find that their brand-new floors come with extra maintenance.
+If the floor is not swept regularly, dirt may become embedded into the epoxy and over time, scratches will start to show.
 Epoxy also yellows and peels over time and is reactive to UV, so this should be considered when shopping options.

 What an epoxy garage floor requires in maintenance, can be made up for in expense.
-Compared to other floorings, it is vastly cheaper, however, it will need a new coat every few years to keep its fresh look.
-Take note of the differences in epoxy flooring and what it will require of you before going for this option.
+Compared to other floor coatings, it is vastly cheaper, however, it will need a new coat every few years to keep its fresh look.
+Take note of the pros and cons of epoxy floor coatings and what it will require of you before going for this option.

-Epoxy garage flooring is more likely to fade, crack, peel and damage over years of use.
+An epoxy garage floor coating is more likely to fade, crack, peel and sustain damage over years of use.

-If you live in a highly humid location, the presence of moisture can cause the epoxy to not bond correctly, impacting adhesion.
+If you live in a highly humid location, the presence of moisture can cause the epoxy to not bond correctly, which impacts adhesion.
 Too much humidity or grease may cause delamination (peeling), improper curing, cloudiness, yellowing and more.